mmcc007/screenshots/README.md

    This is used to place captured iOS screenshots in a device frame.

 `screenshots` combines key features of all three Fastlane products.
-1. Captures screenshots from any iOS or android device.
+1. Captures screenshots from any iOS simulator or android emulator.
 2. Frames screenshots in an iOS or android device frame.
-3. The same Flutter integration test can be used across all devices.
+3. The same Flutter integration test can be used across all simulators/emulators.
    No need to use iOS UI Tests or Espresso.
 4. Integrates with Fastlane's [deliver](https://docs.fastlane.tools/actions/deliver/)
 and [supply](https://docs.fastlane.tools/actions/supply/) for upload to respective stores.